 The Aging Waiver program allows for consumer direction of personal care services.
-Via this service model, participants can hire friends and relatives, with the exception of spouses and legal guardians, to provide personal assistance.
+Via this service model, participants can hire friends and relatives — and even spouses is some cases — to provide personal assistance.
 This includes assistance with daily living activities, such as bathing, dressing, preparing meals, and light housecleaning.
 While waiver participants can hire, train, and manage their care provider, the financial aspects of being an employer are handled by a Fiscal Management Agency through this waiver program.

 The Aging Waiver is operated by the Division of Aging and Adult Services (DAAS) within the Utah Department of Human Services.

 Applicants must be:

 Meeting Utah Medicaid standards is the most complicated component of determining eligibility.
 As of 2023, the countable income standard for a single applicant is $1,215 per month.
 In other words, an individual cannot have income greater than this amount.
 (This amount equals 100% of the Federal Poverty Level, which changes on an annual basis).

 For married couples with only one spouse applying for Medicaid, there are additional rules and exemptions.
 Non-applicant spouses are referred to as Community Spouses and are permitted a higher level of income and assets to enable them to continue living independently.
 Given the monthly income of the non-applicant spouse, an applicant spouse may supplement their non-applicant spouse’s monthly income in order to prevent them from becoming impoverished.
 As of 2023, this amount may be up to $3,715.50 / month.